KarmaPanda/project05/readme.md

 - [ ] Fix menu width on F-page
 - [x] Fix paragraph sizes
 - [ ] Fix z-page header/footer colored bar
+- [ ] Update hover on z-page to not be red
 - [ ] Write out our reasons for choosing the CSS we did
 - [ ] Add back the logo on the pages, find a good one